fedbiomed/fedbiomed/README.md

 $ ./scripts/fedbiomed_run node config another_config.ini start
 ```

-* if you want to change the default IP address used to join the fedbiomed network component (localhost), you can provide it at launch time:
+* if you want to change the default IP address used to join the fedbiomed researcher component (localhost), you can provide it at launch time:

 ```
 $ ./scripts/fedbiomed_run node ip_address 192.168.0.100 start